WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

     -   Has fewer elements.

         They all make sense.
 They also could be applied to things outside of software (especially the _has fewer elements_), for example, to things like cars.

+-   Writing code is the constant tug-of-war between _structure_ and _developer experience_.

+    -   While working on problems, you decided on a given _structure_.
+This decision, usually, has huge implications on other developers.
+        -   The more complex the _structure_ is, the harder it will be to contribute to the project.

+-   Depending on the company you work for, _developer experience_ might be an essential aspect to the company surviving.
+    -   For others, it might not be that critical (but, I would argue, it should). **How important the DX is, reflects on the culture inside the company**.

+## Human-Centered Design For Developers

+-   Just like there are the _software design principles_, there is a list of _human-centered design principles_.
+    -   Why should you care?
+Well, in most cases, you work with other people right?
+        -   Being mindful about your colleagues will help you achieve a good balance between purist approach (where you only are concerned with structure) and the DX approach (where you are only concerned about DX).

+> HDC (Human-Centered Design) is a design philosophy that puts the users' needs, behavior, characteristics, pain points, and motivations first.

+-   The **crucial goal of HDC** is to **optimize for _discoverability_ and _understanding_**

+    -   Think about the last time you had to onboard to a new team.
+To be productive as soon as possible, you had to learn how the code works and how it is structured.
+        -   If we make that process as easy and as fast as possible, we get ourselves a big benefit that yields dividends over-time.

+-   When performing any action (like adding a new feature to the codebase), we go through several stages that get us from "How do I do this" to "Did it work?"

+    -   A lot is happening in between those states.
+The faster we can go through them, the better the structure and design of our code.

+-   The **affordance** is about _familiar_ properties of an object, that allows you to perform the desired action WITHOUT learning all about that object.
+    -   For example, doors contain handles.
+Handles are for pushing or pulling, therefore, there is a good chance you will open the door by pushing or pulling.
+    -   This **matters in code**.
+You want **to use concepts that are familiar and well established**.
+This is very dependent on the language you use.